spaceacc/spaceacc.github.io/docs/directory/community.md

 # Community

+Conferences, Online Events, Space Hackathons and Challenges, Working Groups, and More.

 ## Conferences

 * Space Symposium: A premier global space conference hosted by the Space Foundation, bringing together industry leaders, policymakers, and space enthusiasts to discuss the latest trends and advancements in space exploration, technology, and policy.